johadamas/coffeeshop-e2e-pipeline/README.md

         The increase in the number of distinct `transaction_id` values from `1000` to `2000` confirms that the Auto Loader is functioning as expected*

 ## Power BI Dashboard
+1. **Dashboard Overview**

     The Power BI Dashboard provides an interactive and visually appealing way to analyze the processed data from the Databricks Gold layer.
 It connects to Databricks using the JDBC/ODBC endpoint and is refreshed periodically to reflect the latest data

-### **Visuals**:
-The dashboard consists of two pages
-- **Sales Overview**: Provides a high-level view of sales and transactions

-- **Customer Insights**: Focuses on customer behavior and preferences

-### **Features:**
-- `Interactive Tooltips`: Hover over visualizations to see detailed information

-- `Bookmarks:` Use bookmarks to navigate between different views and filters seamlessly

-    - Here’s a preview of the dashboard in action:
+      - **Here’s a preview of the dashboard in action**:

         ![](/images/20.pbi_dashboard.gif "")

-### **Insights**:
+3.  **Insights**:

     Using the dashboard, we can gain insight such as:
     - `Sales by Store Location`: Shows the total sales per store location, helping identify top-performing stores

     - `Transaction by Product Category`: Displays the total transactions per product category, highlighting popular products

     - `Extracted Date` and `Extracted Time`: Indicates the last time the dashboard was updated with new processed data

     - `Top 10 Products by Transactions`: Lists the top 10 products based on the number of transactions, providing insights into customer preferences

     - `Sales and Transactions by Daypart`: Shows the time of day when the most sales and transactions occur, helping optimize staffing and inventory

-## Project Summary
+## Conclusion
 The ETL pipeline efficiently processes batch data using Databricks Auto Loader within the Medallion Architecture.
 Terraform automates infrastructure provisioning, while Airflow orchestrates workflows

 **Key achievements**